youngboy/engine-docs/source/setup-node.md

 <h3 id="enabling-compression">1.1 Enable compression</h3>

 Once instrumented, the tracing package will increase the size of responses traveling between your GraphQL API and the Engine proxy, because the requests will be augmented with additional tracing data.

-Because of this, we recommend that you enable gzip compression in your GraphQL server, since the added volume from the tracing format compresses well.
+We recommend that you enable gzip compression in your GraphQL server, since the added volume from the tracing format compresses well.

 **Express**